 Application runtime#

-You can set an existing image to run in the application, or let the application runtime build the side-car image for you, by specifying the source code, and pulling at build-time.
+You can set an existing image to run in the application, or let the application runtime build the sidecar image for you, by specifying the source code - either baked into the image at build time, or pulled dynamically at runtime.

 An API Gateway, by default, is in front of the application and can provide different authentication methods, or none.